joachimneumann/1-translate/README.md

 The app is open source.

 Warranty
 No warrently is provided.
-The translation has been tested for [these cases](https://github.com/joachimneumann/VietnameseNumbers/blob/main/VietnameseNumbersTests/VietnameseNumbersTests.swift).
+The calculator and the translations could be wrong.

 Privacy policy